SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

     // If the JS method or shim returns a promise, then C# can treat it as an awaitable Task.

-    // For a promise with void type, declare a Task return type:
+    // For a promise with void return type, declare a Task return type:
     [JSImport("PromisesShim.Wait2Seconds", "PromisesShim")]
     public static partial Task Wait2Seconds();

     [JSImport("PromisesShim.WaitGetString", "PromisesShim")]
     public static partial Task<string> WaitGetString();

-    // Some return types require a [return: JSMarshalAs...] declaration indicating
+    // Some return types require a [return: JSMarshalAs...] declaring the
-    // the type mapping returned within the promise corresponding to Task<T>.
+    // Promise's return type corresponding to Task<T>.
     [JSImport("PromisesShim.WaitGetDate", "PromisesShim")]
     [return: JSMarshalAs<JSType.Promise<JSType.Date>>()]
     public static partial Task<DateTime> WaitGetDate();